 Two timestamps could determine:

-Adding logic to the time between two timestamps can be very powerful for both data collection, as well as app actions.
+Adding logic to the time between two Datetime can be very powerful for both data collection, as well as app Actions.

 A few use cases for this functionality:

 - Finding out how long it has been since a given product was run

 - Find time between two points in an app

 This guide will show you how to build out a few of these scenarios in your app using a combination of triggers, tables and the Expression Editor.

 - Calculating time between steps in two different parts of an app

 - Checking whether an inspection of a machine has happened in the past week

 - Setting a target date for a work order when it is initially scanned in an app